kshs010239/cf/README.md

 # cftool-0.1
-A command-line tool for codeforces test and submit problem.
+A command-line tool for testing and submitting problem in codeforces.

 ## handle